ekingrdc/ansible-sumocollector/README.md

+Deprecated, no longer maintained.
+R/O, feel free to fork.
+Alternatively, I can transfer ownership if you like.

 SumoCollector
 --------------
 Ansible role to install SumoCollector.
 This role was based on wgregorian as recommended by Sumo staff.
 That was a native install using yum.